 Google provides local businesses the three key ingredients that factor into your Google Maps placement.
 According to the local support guide, local results are based on relevance, distance, and prominence.
 Google uses machine learning to combine these factors to help find the best match for every search.

 For example, if your business is further away from the searcher’s location, but you are more likely to have what they are looking for than a business that’s closer, Google will rank your business higher in local results.

 Relevance shows Google how well your local listing matches what users are searching for.
 Add complete and detailed business information across all major directories will help Google better understand your business and match your listing to relevant searches.

 Distance is calculated in every search, representing how far each potential search result is from the location term used in a search e.g. “pizza in NYC”.
 If a user doesn’t specify a location in their search, Google will calculate distance based on what’s known about their location.

 The third factor, prominence considers how well-known a business is offline.
 This is where Google’s machine learning has to perform some investigative work to understand your business and your competitors.

 Finally, your position in organic listings is also a factor for calculating prominence, so SEO best practices also apply to local search optimization.
-This means every step of our five step process is vital for overall success on SEO.
+This means every step of our five-step process is vital for overall success in SEO.